Centrist newcomer surprise star of Israel election

 Unless this policy changes, Lapid said, “I feel we’re at risk that a whole generation of young Israelis - who went to the army, work hard, pay taxes - one day will look around and say hey, this country is going nowhere.”

-Lapid expressed support for Netanyahu’s stance against Iran’s nuclear programme, seeing the prospect of the Islamic republic obtaining an atomic weapon as a “disastrous scenario”.
+Lapid expressed support for Netanyahu’s stance against Iran’s nuclear program, seeing the prospect of the Islamic republic obtaining an atomic weapon as a “disastrous scenario”.

 Iran denies any desire for atomic weapons and says Israel, assumed to have them itself, is the main regional threat.